WyattGwyon/WyattGwyon/README.md

-### Hi there 👋<br>I'll to introduce myself...My name is Clayton...a former ESL teacher turned Data Scientist.
+### Hi there 👋<br>I'll introduce myself...My name is Clayton...a former ESL teacher turned Data Scientist.
 I took the plunge into the deep end with programming in Python at Ironhack.
 They taught me everything I know about working in Data.
 Now, as I look for positions, I am always tending to my projects 🌱 ...
 And I have a lot of projects in the works...

 ---------